-An inspection must be performed on all equipment upon delivery to ensure all company safety
+An inspection must be performed on all equipment upon delivery to ensure all company safety requirements are met.

 Pre-Installation Meetings

 The purpose of this meeting is to identify safety issues inherent with the type of work being performed and to provide workable solutions ensuring employee safety.